odsod/lightcards/README.md

 <img align="center" src="http://odsod.github.io/lightcards/preview.png">

 `lightcards` is a flash card software for learning Chinese characters.

-It is designed to be lightweight and minimalistic.
+It is designed with the Unix philosophy in mind.
+Edit your vocabulary using Sublime, Notepad, or whatever software you like.

+I use Google Docs, so I can edit my vocabulary when I'm on the go.
+When I have updated my vocabulary, I wget it to stdout and pipe it into `lightcards`.

 Getting started
 ---------------